 Not every ethic will be available immediately.
 As an empire moves toward the embraced faction’s ethics some factions will drop in support or disappear completely.
 Also, as your empire advances, more factions will appear.

-A faction can also be supported or suppressed, which increases or decreases its attraction.
-A faction is suppressed at a cost of 1 influence per month.
-A faction can also be supported in preparation for a change in an empire’s governing ethics at a cost of 2 influence per month.
+A faction can also be promoted or suppressed, which increases or decreases its attraction.
+A faction is suppressed at no cost, formerly it used to cost 1 influence per month.
+A faction can also be promoted in preparation for a change in an empire’s governing ethics, again at no cost, but originally it used to cost 2 influence per month.
 Supporting or suppressing a faction is, in effect, supporting the ethic the faction represents.
-Faction increases and decreases are determined by the faction’s attraction, -75% if the faction is suppressed and +100% if supported.
+Faction increases and decreases are determined by the faction’s attraction, -75% if the faction is suppressed and +100% if supported..

 Types of Ethics